britsman/PostmortemForge/README.md

 from T+2.6 to T+4.4 min. [samples/logs.txt:7, samples/logs.txt:11]` traces back like
-this: `read_logs` parsed five lines with level `ERROR` (lines 7 to 11 of `logs.txt`), each carrying its own provenance. `clockalign` projected them 45 seconds forward onto
+this: `read_logs` parsed five lines with level `ERROR` (lines 7 to 11 of `logs.txt`), each carrying its own provenance. `clockalign` projected them 45 seconds forward onto the reference clock. `error_bursts` grouped them into one run of five because each was within 60 seconds of the last. `build_draft` bounded the burst by its first and last error and cited exactly those two spans.
+Nothing in that chain was invented; every step either read a file or applied the declared offset.

+## Reading the timeline asset

+The hero image at the top of this page is the `timeline --svg` render of the sample